pfsense/docs/source/development/developer-style-guide.rst

 - A <div /> tag does not have a name attribute
 - A <ul /> tag does not have a name attribute
 - A <li /> tag does not have a name attribute
-- Checkbox checked attributes must be coded as checked=“checked”
+- Checkbox checked attributes must be coded as checked="checked"
-- HTML field disabled attributes must be coded as disabled=“disabled”
+- HTML field disabled attributes must be coded as disabled="disabled"
-- HTML field readonly attributes must be coded as readonly=“readonly”
+- HTML field readonly attributes must be coded as readonly="readonly"
-- Any HTML <input /> field has a type attribute (e.g. type=“text”)
+- Any HTML <input /> field has a type attribute (e.g. type="text")
 - Opening <p>, <b> tags must have a matching closing tag (e.g. </p>)
 - <table /> tags do not contain a <form /> tag
 - Place the inputerror <div /> after the "tabnavtbl" < td />, before the "mainarea" <div />